sadeqrm/Arvan-Challange/README.md

 # Arvan-Challange

+I was asked from Arvan Team to resolve up a challange and I am so happy to make it ready last week

 # Project Overview

 This project involves setting up a production-ready Kubernetes environment and deploying a Python application with a series of automated and orchestrated steps.
 Below is an outline of the workflow and key components involved: